 What worked in global markets won’t work in the emerging economies.
 Indian market is unique and a non-standard one.
 It teems with heterogeneity whichever way one looks.
 Indianizing the product portfolio is the key to success for most FMCG & consumer durable companies.
 A long tail awaits on the periphery of the Indian consumer story – ignored & discounted.

-On the flip side, however, rural India is also home to the most poor in India.
+On the flip side, however, rural India is also home to the poorest in India.
 You have the frightening statistic of 90 million households residing in extreme poverty conditions in rural India when the total households in urban areas are estimated to be 79 million.
 Not just that, the wedge between the rich and the poor within urban India is scary.
-For example, the urban top 10 per cent spenders eclipse the bottom 10 per cent of urban India by almost 10:1.
+For example, the urban top 10 percent spenders eclipse the bottom 10 percent of urban India by almost 10:1.

-Charade of Indian affluent class.
-Author makes yet another startling revelation that the richest 1% of Indian households by income are laggards by global standards.
-As a matter of fact, the per day per capita income of India’s richest sits around $13 which incidentally is the US poverty threshold per person per day.
+- The charade of Indian affluent class.
+The author makes yet another startling revelation that the richest 1% of Indian households are laggards by global standards.
+As a matter of fact, the per day per capita income of India’s richest sits around $13.
+This is incidentally the US poverty threshold per person per day.
 More surprisingly, the poorest of the poor in the US, the bottom 5% are richer than 95% of all Indians1.

 1 Tim Warsall, The Correct US Poverty rate is around and about zero, Forbes.com, 21 Sept 2013, Web.
 5th March, 2014